skabajah/saturn/privacy policy.md

 By using SaturnTV, you acknowledge that your privacy is respected and no personal data is used.

-For any questions, please contact us at: [your email here]
+For any questions, please contact us at: shadi.kabajah@gmail.com